- Location: Hohenschwangau in Bavaria, Germany

 October to March: 9 am-3 pm

-Neuschwanstein Castle is open daily except 1 January and 24 / 25 / 31 December
+Neuschwanstein Castle is open daily except for 1 January and 24 / 25 / 31 December

 - Admission Fees for 2011: 12 euros regular / 8 euros reduced Children and young people under 18 are free